Louis Leygue: Work for the French embassy in Ottawa in Canada

 In 1938, the architect Eugène Beaudouin, Prix de Rome winner, was commissioned to design the new French embassy building in Ottawa and Louis Leygue and Jean Prouvé were charged with creating the sculptural decoration involved.
 Leygue's work included sculptures in the "Grand Salon", positioned around a 17th-century tapestry from Gobelins depicting Constantine's victory and a reproduction of the Vimy memorial.

 Mémorial aux Déportés de l'Ain

 Leygue was commissioned to create this memorial to the 1400 citizens of the Ain deported by the Nazis.
 He sculpts the body of a dead victim encased within a large slab of stone.
 The memorial is located at Nantua by Lake Nantua.
 It lists the names of the Jewish deportees from Izieu including many children and the names of the camps to which the deportees were sent.

 This plaque in Izieu recounts the episode of the Jewish children.

 "Jeune Afrique".
 Work for a bridge in Abidjan

 Executed in 1954-1957 after Leygue had won a tender organised by the Côte d'Ivoire government.

 "L’Astronomie"

-This 1955 sculpture can be see at Toulouse's Lycée Bellevue.
+This 1955 sculpture can be seen at Toulouse's Lycée Bellevue.
 In Leygue's composition a woman symbolizing astronomy holds a sundial in her right hand and looks to the horizon.